ozgarr/mimuw/README.md

 [freverse](mimuw/year1/freverse)

 ### nsqrt
-A x86 assembly function used with C/C++ that quickly calculates the nearest whole square root of very large numbers (up to 256000 bits)\
+A x86 assembly function used with C/C++ that quickly calculates the nearest whole square root of very large numbers (up to 256000 bits).\
 [nsqrt](mimuw/year1/nsqrt)